Aiden-W1224/playlistProject/README.md

    https://developer.spotify.com/documentation/web-api/concepts/apps

-   to obtain your CLIENT_ID
+   to obtain your CLIENT_ID.

+   NOTE: When you are at https://developer.spotify.com/dashboard/create, the App Name and App Description fields can be whatever you want.
+However, the Redirect Uri must be, http://localhost:3000/ and the Web API box must be checked.

-8. In your root project directory, create a .env file and add in
+9. In your root project directory, create a .env file and add in

    ```bash
    NEXT_PUBLIC_CLIENT_ID = <Your Client Id Here>
    ```
-9. To run the development server,
+10. To run the development server,

    ```bash
    npm run dev